 The precursors to USAID included a Mutual Security Agency, a Foreign Operations Administration, and an International Cooperation Administration.
 When USAID was signed into law in 1961, international development assistance opportunities grew tremendously, sparking what would become known as the “decade of development”.

-In the 1970s, USAID shifted their focus to basic human needs.
+In the 1970s, the agency shifted their focus to basic human needs.
 This approach focused on food and nutrition, population planning, health, education, and human resources development.

 The 1980s saw yet another shift with foreign assistance aimed at stabilizing currencies and financial systems.
 USAID refocused on their commitment to broad-based economic growth, working to revitalize economic systems and promote employment and income opportunities.

 In the 1990s, USAID focused on sustainability and democracy.
 They wanted to help countries improve their quality of life.
-This allowed USAID to provide developing countries with integrated assistance packages, transitional countries with help in times of crisis, and countries with limited USAID presence to receive NGO support.
+This allowed the agency to provide developing countries with integrated assistance packages, transitional countries with help in times of crisis, and countries with limited the agency presence to receive NGO support.

 USAID occupies more than 100 countries with the same overreaching goals set out by President John K. Kennedy in 1961.
 USAID aims to further America’s foreign policy interests in expanding democracy and free markets while also extending a helping hand to people struggling to make a better life, recover from a disaster, or striving to live in a free democratic society.